dataform-co/dataform/content/docs/index.md

 # Get started

-For an overview of Dataform's core concepts, see our [core concepts](guides/core-concepts) page.

-To install and use Dataform locally, check out our [getting started guide](guides/command-line-interface).
+For an overview of setting up Dataform and it's core concepts, check out our [getting started guide](getting-started).

 To use Dataform web's development environment, create an account [here](https://dataform.co/signup).

-To start developing and publishing your first datasets, you can jump straight to our [guide](guides/datasets) section.
+To set up a local Dataform project using the CLI, follow our CLI instructuctions [here](dataform-cli).

 # Need help?